How to Have a Healthy Relationship That Lasts Long

 In the blogpost Relationship Requires Hard Work: True or False?
 I mentioned that key to a healthy relationship is being mentally healthy and mature.
 According to MentalHealth.gov, mental health is psychological, emotional, and social well-being that helps determine how we handle stress, relate to others, and make choices.

-So, when it comes to defining a healthy relationship, one of the best ever quotes about true love and what a healthy relationship should look like is this one from Holy Bible:
+So, when it comes to defining a healthy relationship, one of the best healthy relationship quotes is this one from Holy Bible:

 Trying to understand what made the famous author say that, I have learned that Charles Bukowski’s father was frequently abusive, both physically and mentally, beating his son for the smallest imagined offense.
-Here is what’s written on Wikipedia on his early years:
+Here is what Wikipedia says about his early years:

 As one can see from this brief biography, the author of that terrible quote about love had difficult childhood which was the reason for developing a number of psychological problems.
 This supports the statement made earlier in this blogpost that a healthy relationship requires both partners to be mentally healthy and mature.

-But what can a person brought up in a dysfunctional family, a person with a ton of negative beliefs about love and relationships, a person who has never been in a healthy relationship, or maybe even has never witnessed a healthy relationship do to overcome their psychological issues and eventually build a healthy relationship which will be just like that kind of love described in the Holy Bible and not like in that quote by Charles Bukowski?
-Keep reading to learn how to build a healthy relationship.
+But what can a person brought up in a dysfunctional family, with a ton of negative beliefs about love and relationships, who doesn’t even know the signs of a healthy relationship do to overcome their psychological issues?
+How can this person learn how to have a healthy relationship which will be just like that kind of love described in the Holy Bible and not like in that quote by Charles Bukowski?
+Keep reading if you really want to learn how to have a healthy relationship.

 Reconsider your beliefs

 If you were growing up in a dysfunctional family or if your parents’ marriage isn’t a happy one or if you’ve had some negative and painful romantic experiences in the past, you might have a number of limiting or negative beliefs about love and relationships.